 4 - Resist doing what the manipulator wants.

 Q: Are manipulators assertive people?
 Are assertive people manipulators?

 A: No. These concepts are opponents by definition:

-inducing guilt, shame or anxiety.
-The manipulator doesn't consider your right to
+guilt, shame or anxiety.
+The manipulator doesn't consider your right to decide about your

 Q: How to counterattack a manipulator?

 A: You don't need to.
 The goal is not to fight, but rather to do what you want.
 No matter how

 fiercely s/he fights, you just say NO - in a calm, assertive way.
 Or the opposite: if s/he fights

 because s/he wants you not to mention something: you just maintain calmly but firmly: "Still I